-And if you add the familiarity factor to the mix you’ll find out that you already know quite a few words in Spanish.
+And if you add the familiarity factor to the mix, you’ll find out that you already know quite a few words in Spanish.
 The likelihood is that the words: fiesta, siesta, chico, amigo, fajita and casa are all familiar to you.

-German might not be as familiar to English speakers as Spanish, but it’s still one of the easiest languages to learn.
-Like Spanish, it’s also a phonetic language, which makes pronunciation easy to figure out.
-The spelling rules are a bit more structured, and unlike the English language, which has both simple and continuous present tense, the German language only has one form of present tense.
+Additionally, just like Spanish, German is also a phonetic language.
+That makes pronunciation easy to figure out.
+The spelling rules are a bit more structured, and unlike the English language, which has both simple and continuous present tense, the German language only has one form of the present tense.
 All of these things can make learning German easier in the beginning.

 Moreover, the English language is part of the family of Germanic languages, which also includes German, of course.
 This means that the languages are somewhat similar in structure and may even contain similar words that are easy to recognise, also known as cognates.

 In addition to cognates, you probably picked up German words from popular songs and movies.
 In terms of music, you might have also heard the popular ‘99 Luftballons’ song by Nane or, if you’re a rock fan, Rammstein songs were a big part of your playlist.

 Knowing English will help you learn Spanish, but knowing both English and Spanish will help you learn French even faster.
 The more you teach your brain about languages, the more their various structures will begin to make sense to you.

 On top of that, English and French have a lot of common ground, and, following the Norman invasion of England in 1066, English and French share many cognates.

 Many of the French cognates actually have the exact same spelling as the English words.
-Words like international, distance and finance are all written the same in French, making it one of the easiest languages to learn for an English speaker.
-Some cognates with slightly different spellings include:
+Words like international, distance, and finance are all written the same in French, making it one of the easiest languages to learn for an English speaker.

 Do you notice any patterns with these words?
 French contains many patterns, and once you begin studying, you’ll quickly start picking upon them.

 Also, you were picking up new French words without you even knowing when you were listening to Zaz or Celine Dion and watching ‘Amélie’ or ‘The Intouchables’ (Intouchables).